IvanSantosGonz/the-good-documentation/docs/CONTRIBUTING.md

 Step by step guide about how to deploy the project.

 ## CI/CD workflows 🏭
-Explananation about which CI/CD systems are being used in the project and links to them.
+Explanation about which CI/CD systems are being used in the project and links to them.

 _The CI/CD system of this project uses github actions and you can see the reports [here](http://github.com)._

 ## Technical Debt

 Link here the place where the technical debt is being recorded.
+It could be a document in the own repository or a link to the technical debt wall or whatever other way used to record the technical debt.

+_The technical debt is recorded in this document [TECHDEBT.md](./TECHDEBT.md)._